18 Sights in Constance, Germany (with Map and Images)

 Show sight on map

-The Otto Moericke Tower in the Allmannsdorf district of Constance is a former water tower, named after the former mayor of Constance, Otto Moericke.
-It stands west about 200 metres from the shore of Lake Constance at the highest point of the village on the Allmannshöhe (458 m).
+Named after the former mayor of Constance, Otto Moericke, the Otto Moericke Tower in the Allmannsdorf district of Konstanz is a former water tower.
+It is located to the west about 200 metres from the shore of Lake Constance at the highest point of the village on the Allmannshöhe (458 m).
 The white, cylindrical structure forms a striking landmark visible from wide areas of Lake Constance; it also served as a youth hostel from the beginning.

 Wikipedia: Otto-Moericke-Turm (DE)